UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 • Different thermal expansion coefficients (CTE): Metal expands more than glass; rubber expands far more than steel.
 A rigid adhesive can crack or delaminate at the interface when CTE mismatch is severe.

-• Different surface energies: High-surface-energy materials (metals, glass) bond readily.
-Low-surface-energy materials (polyethylene, polypropylene, PTFE) resist bonding from most adhesives without surface treatment.
+• Different surface energies: High-surface-energy materials (metals, glass) bond readily; low-surface-energy materials (polyethylene, polypropylene, PTFE) resist bonding without surface treatment.

 UV Glue on Mixed Materials